 Chromecast with Google TV Specs

 A quick peek under the hood reveals modest specs.
 The Chromecast is powered by 2GB DDR3 RAM, 8GB ROM, and an ARM Mali G31 GPU.
 And despite the laurels, Chromecast with Google TV is by far the slowest Android TV box at bootup.
 It took a nail-biting 50.6 seconds to boot.
 By contrast, a much cheaper Fire TV Stick (3rd Gen) boots up in 35.83 seconds.
-I know that this is nitpicking, but I imagine our readers ought to know.
+I know that this is nitpicking, but I imagine our readers ought to know the nitty gritty.

 |SPECS||Chromecast with Google TV|